skrimby1/ESPLarmo/README.md

 The goal of the project is to replicate the functionality of Alarmo, but also add more features that Nintendo haven't implemented.

 New Features:
-* Mulitple alarms for the week
+* Set as many alarms for the week as you want
-* Speaker reminder
+* Text-to-speech on reminders

 Current status - Demonstration video: [Video](https://www.youtube.com/shorts/_QtxY7juN5A)